 During a tenancy a landlord is responsible for both building and personal contents insurance, it is important that you ensure you are covered against public liability and third party risks and that you have confirmation of this in writing from your insurance company.
 If your insurers are not able to insure rented property or if you just wish to compare overall cover and annual premiums McDonnell Haydock will be pleased to provide a quote on request.

 It is an offense to supply furniture which does not meet with the above mentioned regulations and failure to comply may jeopardise the life of your tenant and lead to prosecution with penalties of six months imprisonment or fines of up to £5000.
 Listed below is a summary of compliances of certain item/s of furniture.
 We recommend that you contact your local office of the department of trade and industry for further guidance.
 Items not affected by the regulations: carpets, curtains, mattress covers/bedclothes/duvets.
 Items affected by the regulations: sofas, beds, bedheads, mattresses, garden furniture, (suitable for use in a property e.g. a conservatory), children’s/nursery furniture, cushions, pillows, loose covers for furniture and other similar items.

 Gas Safety (installation and use)

-It is responsibility of landlords that all gas appliances and gas installation pipework is safety checked at least once a year by a member of the council for registered gas installers (copy) or a British gas engineer, and that accurate record and kept of safety inspections and of any work carried out.
+It is responsibility of landlords that all gas appliances and gas installation pipework is safety checked at least once a year by a member of the council for registered gas installers (corgi) or a British Gas engineer, and that accurate record are kept of safety inspections and of any work carried out.
 These regulations ensure that gas appliance are properly installed and are maintained in a safe condition so as to avoid the risks of carbon monoxide poisoning.